SC Restores ECPs Order For Withdrawal Of bat As PTI Symbol - UrduPoint

 SC Restores ECP's Order For Withdrawal Of 'bat' As PTI Symbol

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2024) The Supreme Court of Pakistan on Saturday dismissed the verdict of the Peshawar High Court in which it had reinstated
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2024) The Supreme Court of Pakistan on Saturday set aside the verdict of the Peshawar High Court (PHC) of reinstating the ‘cricket bat’ as the electoral symbol of Pakistan Tehreek-e-Insaf (PTI).

 Recent Stories